M4elstr0m/TarkovMapTracker/README.md

 3. Keep the folder where you want to store your **Tarkov Map Tracker**
 ## 📚 Usage
-You just have to double click on "Start.bat" (if Windows is blocking you just click on 'More infos' then 'Run anyway')
+You just have to double click on "Start.bat" (if Windows is blocking you just click on 'More infos' then 'Run anyway') ⚠️ **If you get a missing module error, just type the command "pip install -r requirements.txt" in the main folder**

 Content of "Start.bat":